activeadmin/activeadmin/docs/0-installation.md

 ## Setting up Active Admin

-After installing the gem, you need to run the generator:
+After installing the gem, you need to run the generator (one of the following):

 ```sh
 rails g active_admin:install              # creates the AdminUser class